sinon/sinon.github.io/content/future-python-type-checkers.md

 ### What This Means for Adoption Decisions

-For teams evaluating these type checkers, the conformance scores provide valuable insight into specification compliance and long-term robustness, but shouldn't be the sole deciding factor.
+For teams evaluating these type checkers, the conformance scores provide valuable insight into specification compliance, but shouldn't be the sole deciding factor.
 Consider:

 - **For greenfield projects**: Any of these tools will likely handle your immediate needs well
 - **For large, complex codebases or libraries leaning on more esoteric generic patterns**: Higher conformance scores may indicate better handling of advanced patterns you might encounter